Gateway Arch: After completion

 The project did not provide 5,000 jobs as expected—as of June 1964, workers numbered fewer than 100.
-The project did, however, incite other riverfront restoration efforts, totaling $150 million.
+The project did, however, incentivize other riverfront restoration efforts, totaling $150 million.
 Building projects included a 50,000-seat sports stadium, a 30-story hotel, several office towers, four parking garages, and an apartment complex.
 The idea of a Disneyland amusement park that included "synthetic riverboat attractions" was considered but later abandoned.
 The developers hoped to use the arch as a commercial catalyst, attracting visitors who would use their services.
 One estimate found that since the 1960s, the arch has incited almost $503 million worth of construction.

 In June 1976, the memorial was finalized by federal allocations—"the statue of Thomas Jefferson was unveiled, the Museum of Westward Expansion was previewed, a theater under the Arch was dedicated in honor of Mayor Raymond Tucker and the catenary-like curving staircases from the Arch down to the levee were built."